Joe DeRenzo: 1971-89

 Fall of 1971 in Laguna Hills, California, DeRenzo meets future Tasca bandmates Bob Greco and Glenn Papandrea.
 Original lineup for Tasca is Bob Greco, Glenn Papandrea, Mike Tortorette, Jeff Petrie (now Sargeant), Joe DeRenzo.
 The band plays its first gig at a girl's birthday party.
 The girl is disappointed when the band is unable to play her request of Puppy Love.
 The band is paid $10.00 which nets DeRenzo his first professional scratch of $2.00.
 After an altercation at rehearsal, Tortorette is forced out of the band.
 The quartet continues playing junior high school dances and parties then disbands over creative differences within two years.

 April 6, 1974, DeRenzo is one of 250,000 music fans attending The California Jam at the Ontario Motor Speedway.
 August 1974, begins working at The Music House, a small sole proprietorship and retail music store near his home owned by Dan Molinari.
 There he meets jazz guitarist and luthier Alan Simcoe.
 DeRenzo is influenced by both Molinari and Simcoe to study jazz.
 At the store he reads his first copy of Downbeat Magazine.
 Following his graduation from Mission Viejo High School and Silverado continuation school on February 9, 1976, DeRenzo attends Saddleback College to study jazz music in the Thursday night Big Band under the direction of Bill Kirk.

 Fall of 1978, DeRenzo goes with Dan Molinari to hear Robben Ford at Dante's, a jazz club on Lankershim Blvd in North Hollywood and meets Dan's hometown friend Russell Ferrante.
-January 1979, DeRenzo attends the Winter NAMM show and catches Jaco Pastorius and Peter Erskine Bass & Drum concert at the Acoustic Amplifier booth.
+January 1979, DeRenzo attends the NAMM Show and catches Jaco Pastorius and Peter Erskine Bass & Drum concert at the Acoustic Amplifier booth.
 After a meeting at the trade-show, DeRenzo begins studying drums with Erskine at his home in Encino, California.